Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 COVID-19 spreads where people congregate.
 With rare exception, it preys on the weakest among us—the elderly, the sick, the infirm—which is why it is so dangerous in prisons.
 A disproportionate number of inmates are elderly, unwell, or both, and places of detention are often overcrowded and always unsanitary.
 Several of the largest outbreaks in the country are in prisons.

-States have developed guidelines to limit the spread of COVID-19 in their prisons, but most have resisted the most morally urgent solution: let people go.
-Not by the hundreds, but the hundreds of thousands.
+States have developed guidelines to limit the spread of COVID-19 in their prisons, but most have resisted the most morally urgent solution: let people go, by the hundreds of thousands.

 The public health threat is not unique to these facilities; those in nursing homes, for instance, face a similar risk.
 But prisons and jails are unique in one respect: the state forcibly brings people to these sites, holds them against their will, and deprives them of the ability to take the precautions recommended by public health officials.
 This obligates the state, morally and legally, to mitigate the risk.
 As the Supreme Court has warned, “having stripped [prisoners] of virtually every means of self-protection and foreclosed their access to outside aid, the government and its officials are not free to let the state of nature take its course.”